apache/mxnet/tools/coreml/README.md

 ## Currently supported
 ### Layers
-List of layers that can be converted:
+List of MXNet layers that can be converted into their CoreML equivalent:

 1. Activation
 2. Batchnorm